MERNCraft/SplitSpans/docs/md/99-Intro.md

 * Provide the translator with some flexibility about subtitle timing, as different languages give the same information in a different order.
 * Export the subtitles in the standard SRT format, to be used by my "Learn a language through YouTube" app.

-Hence the need to split, merge and edit the text of HTML spans, as described in this tutorial.
+Hence the need to split and merge the text of HTML spans, as described in this tutorial.

 You can find the Subtitle Optimizer tool [here](), and the "Learn a language through YouTube" app [here](https://stv.jazyx.com).

 > ### Fun Fact
 > One advantage of watching YouTube videos embedded in third-party site is that **the videos are never interrupted by ads**.
 >
-> And yes, I have contacted the content creators who videos I link to, to make sure that they are happy that their work is used in this educational manner, even if it means that they don't earn any ad revenue from it.
+> And yes, I contact the content creators whose videos I link to, to make sure that they are happy that their work is used in this educational manner, even if it means that they don't earn any ad revenue from it.

 </details>